 - Head and chest.
 Cephalopagus (sef-uh-LOP-uh-gus) twins are joined at the face and upper body.
 The faces are on opposite sides of a single shared head, and they share a brain.
 These twins rarely survive.

-In rare cases, twins may be asymmetrically conjoined, with one twin smaller and less fully formed than the other.
+In rare cases, twins may be conjoined with one twin smaller and less fully formed than the other (asymmetric conjoined twins).
+In extremely rare cases, one twin may be found partially developed within the other twin (fetus in fetu).

 Identical twins (monozygotic twins) occur when a single fertilized egg splits and develops into two individuals.
 Eight to 12 days after conception, the embryonic layers that will split to form monozygotic twins begin to develop into specific organs and structures.